raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 <img src="../img/S4-51.png" width="700">

+**3.6 Scale Dependent Visibility**

-This type of rendering behaviouyr is called "Scale-dependent rendering.
+This type of rendering behaviour is called "Scale-dependent rendering.
 You can for instance decide to only display certain features once you're zoomed in beyond a certain level.
 This allows you to avoid clutter.
 You could for instance decide that your `CycleRoutes` layer should only be visible once you're zoomed in at Borough level.
 You can try it by double-clicking your layer, and in the `Rendering` tab checking the `Scale Dependent Visibility` checkbox.
 Use 1:60000 as the minimum scale.

 <img src="../img/S4-52.png" width="700">